Bipolar disorder: Hypomanic episodes

-Hypomania is the milder form of mania, defined as at least four days of the same criteria as mania, but which does not cause a significant decrease in the individual's ability to socialize or work, lacks psychotic features such as delusions or hallucinations, and does not require psychiatric hospitalization.
-Overall functioning may actually increase during episodes of hypomania and is thought to serve as a defense mechanism against depression by some.
+Hypomania is the milder form of mania, defined as at least four days of the same criteria as mania, but does not cause a significant decrease in the individual's ability to socialize or work, lacks psychotic features, and does not require psychiatric hospitalization.
+Overall functioning may increase during episodes of hypomania and is thought to serve as a defense mechanism against depression by some.
 Hypomanic episodes rarely progress to full-blown manic episodes.
 Some people who experience hypomania show increased creativity, while others are irritable or demonstrate poor judgment.

 Hypomania may feel good to some individuals who experience it, though most people who experience hypomania state that the stress of the experience is very painful.
 People with bipolar disorder who experience hypomania tend to forget the effects of their actions on those around them.
 Even when family and friends recognize mood swings, the individual will often deny that anything is wrong.
 If not accompanied by depressive episodes, hypomanic episodes are often not deemed problematic unless the mood changes are uncontrollable or volatile.
-In individuals with Bipolar II disorder, depressive symptoms typically overlap with hypomania symptoms.
+In individuals with bipolar II disorder, depressive symptoms typically overlap with hypomania symptoms.
 These individuals may not be able to identify these specific symptoms as hypomania, rather they view them as typical depression with slight alterations in mood.
 Most commonly, symptoms continue for time periods from a few weeks to a few months.